stolostron/cluster-backup-operator/README.md

 ```
 The `veleroConfigBackupProxy` `metadata` defines the namespace where the OADP Operator (so Velero) is installed.

-The `interval` value in the `spec`, defines the time interval in minutes for running the another backup.
-The interval takes into consideration the time taken to execute the provious backup; for example, if the previous backup took 60min to execute, the next backup will be called after interval + 60 minutes.
+The `interval` value in the `spec` defines the time interval in minutes for running another backup.
+The interval takes into consideration the time taken to execute the previous backup; for example, if the previous backup took 60 minutes to execute, the next backup will be called after `interval` + 60 minutes.
-<i>Note: this property is work in progress, may be replaced with a Cron expression.</i>
+<i>Note: this property is marked as work in progress, may be replaced with a Cron expression.</i>

 The `maxBackup` represents the numbed of backups after which the old backups are being removed.